Prayer in the Baháʼí Faith: Obligatory Baháʼí prayers

-Baháʼu'lláh wrote three obligatory prayers—the short, the medium and the long—and Baháʼís are free to choose to say one of the three each day.
-The short and the medium prayer have to be said at specific times; the short has to be said once between noon and sunset and the medium has to be said three times daily: once between sunrise and noon, once between noon and sunset and once between sunset and two hours after sunset.
-The long prayer can be said at any time in the day.
-The medium and long prayers also include movements and gestures during the prayers, which are themselves obligatory except when a person is physically incapable of performing them.
-Shoghi Effendi has written that the motions and gestures are symbolic and are used to help concentration during the prayers.
-Furthermore, the obligatory prayer is to be preceded by ablutions—the cleaning of the hands and face.
+Baháʼu'lláh wrote three obligatory prayers—the short, the medium, and the long—and Baháʼís are free to choose to say any one of the three each day.
+The short and medium prayers have to be said at specific times.
+The short prayer has to be said once between noon and sunset, and the medium prayer three times daily: once between sunrise and noon, once between noon and sunset, and once between sunset and two hours after sunset.
+The long prayer can be said at any time during the day.
+The medium and long prayers also include movements and gestures during the prayers, which are obligatory except when a person is physically incapable of performing them.
+Shoghi Effendi wrote that the motions and gestures are symbolic and are used to help concentration during the prayers.
+Furthermore, obligatory prayer is to be preceded by ablutions—the cleaning of the hands and face.

-During obligatory prayers Baháʼís face the Qiblih, which is the Shrine of Baháʼu'lláh, comparable in practice to Muslims facing the Kaaba during daily prayer, or Christians/Jews facing Jerusalem.
-The Báb changed the direction of prayer to He whom God shall make manifest, a role claimed by Baháʼu'lláh.
-Baháʼís during his lifetime prayed facing the person of Bahá'u'lláh, until the spot became fixed when he was buried.
-A Tablet explaining this existed but had been stolen by Covenant-breakers.
+During obligatory prayers Baháʼís face the Qiblih, which is the Shrine of Baháʼu'lláh, comparable in practice to Muslims facing the Kaaba during daily prayer, or Christians and Jews facing Jerusalem.
+The Báb changed the direction of prayer to "He whom God shall make manifest", a role claimed by Baháʼu'lláh.
+During Baháʼu'lláh's lifetime, Baháʼís prayed facing him, until the direction became fixed toward the place where he was buried.
+A Tablet explaining the direction of prayer existed but was reportedly stolen by Covenant-breakers.

 Corpus of general prayers

-Baháʼu'lláh, the Báb—who told of Baháʼu'lláh's coming—and ʻAbdu'l-Baha wrote hundreds of prayers; many of these prayers were originally included in letters to individuals.
-Most of these prayers were written in Arabic and Persian, and ʻAbdu'l-Baha wrote a few in Turkish.
-In 1900 the first English language prayer book was published under the title Tablets, Communes and Holy Utterances.
-Since then, a large number of prayers have been translated into English and many hundreds of languages; by 1983 the short obligatory prayer has been translated into 501 languages.
+Baháʼu'lláh, the Báb, and ʻAbdu'l-Bahá wrote hundreds of prayers, many of which were originally included in letters to individuals.
+Most of these prayers were written in Arabic and Persian, while ʻAbdu'l-Bahá wrote a few in Turkish.
+In 1900 the first English-language prayer book was published under the title Tablets, Communes and Holy Utterances.
+Since then, a large number of prayers have been translated into many hundreds of languages; by 1983 the short obligatory prayer had been translated into 501 languages.

-Prayers have been written for awakening, for travelling, healing, spiritual growth, detachment, protection, forgiveness, assistance, and unity, among others.
-The prayers may be said aloud, sung and/or repeated, and the text should not be changed.
+Prayers have been written for awakening, travelling, healing, spiritual growth, detachment, protection, forgiveness, assistance, unity, and other purposes.
+The prayers may be said aloud, sung, and/or repeated, and the text of a prayer should not be changed.
 When saying a general prayer, one does not need to face the Qiblih.

-Baháʼí prayers vary considerably in form; however a typical prayer starts with the supplication of the attributes of God, then a statement of praise, and then a request such as guidance or protection.
+Baháʼí prayers vary considerably in form.
+A typical prayer starts with the supplication of the attributes of God, followed by a statement of praise and then a request such as guidance or protection.
 The end of the prayer is usually composed of a list of God's attributes.
 The prayers often use imagery, including references to Islamic literature and Persian poetry.